|

 Located on the Olympic Peninsula in Washington, Olympic National Park is home to some of the most diverse landscapes in the Pacific Northwest.
 This UNESCO world heritage site has alpine meadows, glaciers, and towering peaks.

-And, of course, you can’t forget the rugged coast of the Pacific Ocean.
-Here you’ll find several beaches riddled with driftwood, tide pools, and lots of space to explore.
+Let’s not forget the rugged coast of the Pacific Ocean.
+Here, beaches are riddled with driftwood, tide pools, and lots of space to explore.
+It’s a fun spot for family-friendly beach combing.

 Voyageurs National Park – Minnesota